 Statements have been made that the Super Bowl is the largest human trafficking event.
 Some have also asserted that sex trafficking does not increase surrounding the Super Bowl.
 These are both myths.
 Human trafficking happens 365 days a year in every zip code in the United States and does increase surrounding large events.
 We do know the party atmosphere surrounding any large event such as a concert, convention, or sporting competition can lead to an increase in the purchase of adults and even children for sex.
 Traffickers may bring victims from out of town to satisfy the increase in demand from sex buyers.
 They also capitalize on the energy generated by the event to lure unsuspecting event-goers as new victims.

 Highlights & Victories from Linking Freedom In Our Backyard 2019:

-- 13 missing and at-risk youth from IOB’s Missing Children’s Booklet were RECOVERED within one week of Super Bowl!
+- 13 of the 34 children in IOB’s Missing Children’s book were recovered within one week of Super Bowl.

 What can you do the other 364 days of the year?

 Click Here for 10 things you can do to fight human trafficking on a daily basis, no matter where you live!